MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 ```

-## Use with a Dockerfile
+## Setup Jekyll with a Dockerfile
-> How to use the Jekyll image in a Dockerfile
+> How to use a Jekyll image in a Dockerfile

-Using the Jekyll container as a binary in the previous sections might be too limiting.
+If you have more complex setup steps, then Jekyll through a container directly as above might be too limiting.

-In this sample below, we include Node and Jekyll images together and install SQLite.
+For example, you might want to install Postgres, Go or Python using `apt-get`, `apk` or `curl`.
+See a few samples below.

+The `jekyll/builder` image already comes with Ruby, Bundle, Jekyll and even Node, so you don't have to install those.
+Below we use `jekyll/jekyll` and add Node to it.

+### Node, Jekyll and SQLite (APK)

+Here we do the following:

+1. Use Node image (you could leave this out if you want).
+2. Use Jekyll image.
+3. Install SQLite using a package manager.
+(Replace with another `apk` package if you want).
-Here installing SQLite using `apk`, the Alpine Linux package manager.
+    - Here we use `apk`, the Alpine Linux package manager.
 That is used within the [jekyll Dockerfile](https://github.com/envygeeks/jekyll-docker/blob/master/repos/jekyll/Dockerfile).
 See [tutorial](https://www.cyberciti.biz/faq/10-alpine-linux-apk-command-examples/).

 ```Dockerfile
 FROM node:14